pushex-project/pushex/guides/installation/standalone.md

 However, it is recommended to use Distillery for all production releases.

 If you deploy your app as a cluster, it is important that the nodes are able to communicate with each other.
 If they cannot, then the PG2 system will not work and you will receive missed messages.
-You can use your standard clustering methods on the nodes, or you can opt to switch out the pubsub `Phoenix.PubSub.PG2` with `Phoenix.PubSub.Redis`.
-It is a requirement to use Redis pubsub on Heroku, as it does not have private networking.
+You can read about different clustering solutions in the [Phoenix PubSub](/pub_sub.html) guide.